brugal/wolfcamql/README-ioquake3.txt

   USE_CODEC_OPUS       - enable Ogg Opus support
   USE_MUMBLE           - enable Mumble support
   USE_VOIP             - enable built-in VoIP support
-  USE_INTERNAL_LIBS    - build internal libraries instead of dynamically
+  USE_FREETYPE         - enable FreeType support for rendering fonts USE_INTERNAL_LIBS    - build internal libraries instead of dynamically
-                         linking against system libraries; this just sets the default for USE_INTERNAL_SPEEX etc.
+                         linking against system libraries; this just sets the default for USE_INTERNAL_ZLIB etc.
                          and USE_LOCAL_HEADERS
   USE_INTERNAL_SPEEX   - build internal speex library instead of dynamically
-                         linking against system libspeex USE_FREETYPE         - enable FreeType support for rendering fonts USE_INTERNAL_ZLIB    - build and link against internal zlib USE_INTERNAL_JPEG    - build and link against internal JPEG library USE_INTERNAL_OGG     - build and link against internal ogg library
+                         linking against system libspeex USE_INTERNAL_ZLIB    - build and link against internal zlib USE_INTERNAL_JPEG    - build and link against internal JPEG library USE_INTERNAL_OGG     - build and link against internal ogg library